Sequential stratified inference for the mean: Computation

 \section{Computation}

-The results of \Cref{sec:approximate_optimality} in principle allow one to construct an approximately optimal I-TSM for every $\bs{\eta} \in \mathcal{C}$; Lemma~\ref{lem:global_kelly_optimal_uits} then suggests an efficient UI-TS under the global-composite alternative $\mu > \eta_0$.
-In practice, this is computationally infeasible.

-The computational tractability of a UI-TS depends on how the constituent I-TSMs are constructed and in particular how they depend on $\bs{\eta}$.
+In principle, the results of \Cref{sec:approximate_optimality} allow one to construct an approximately optimal I-TSM for every $\bs{\eta} \in \mathcal{C}$; Lemma~\ref{lem:global_kelly_optimal_uits} then constructs a STO UI-TS under the alternative $\mu^\star > \eta_0$.
+In practice, this can be infeasible to implement.
+The tractability of the minimization depends on the constituent I-TSMs and how they vary over $\bs{\eta} \in \mathcal{C}$.
 We classify I-TSMs accordingly.
 The term \textit{$\bs{\eta}$-aware} refers to betting and selection strategies that depend on $\bs{\eta}$; \textit{$\bs{\eta}$-oblivious} refers to strategies that do not.
-Similarly, a predictable strategy is \textit{adaptive} if it explicitly depends on past data, and \textit{nonadaptive} otherwise.
-A strategy may be adaptive but $\bs{\eta}$-oblivious, non-adaptive but $\bs{\eta}$-aware, etc. The strategies proposed in \Cref{sec:approximate_optimality} are adaptive and $\bs{\eta}$-aware.
-A UI-TS is called $\bs{\eta}$-oblivious only if both the stratum selectors and bets are $\bs{\eta}$-oblivious.
+An I-TSM or UI-TS is called $\bs{\eta}$-oblivious only if all its selectors and bets are $\bs{\eta}$-oblivious.
+We now describe a few strategies for computation under different population sizes and numbers of strata.

-\paragraph{Small $K$, small $N$, discrete support:}
+\paragraph*{Small $K$, small $N$, discrete support}